gwagner/valewood.org/site/content/blog/how-to-ssh-into-a-k8s-pod.md

 ## How Do I access a running Container or Pod's Shell?

-To SSH into a pod, or more correctly stated “gain terminal access into a pod”, in Kubernetes, you can use the kubectl exec command.
+To SSH into a pod, or more correctly stated "gain terminal access into a pod", in Kubernetes, you can use the kubectl exec command.
 This command allows you to execute a command in a specific container within a pod.

 Here is an example of how to use kubectl exec to SSH into a pod: